Clary Sage: How it works

 In addition, the two alcohol groups in sclareol, which likely play a key role in how the estradiol molecule reacts once attached to its receptor, are in very different proximity to one another compared to the female hormone estradiol.

 All biological functions depend on events that happen at the molecular level.
 Molecules in biological systems have very specific ways, based on three-dimensional structure, in which they interact to accomplish their designed tasks.
 We can see that, based on the structural parameters of both systems, there is no way that sclareol could ever perform the function of estrogen in the human body.
 Note, this is indisputable scientific fact.

 The chemical evidence is plain to see.
 The fact is that sclareol is not a steroidal estrogen, does not mimic the function of any estrogen molecules, does not stimulate estrogen production (how can it?) and appears to have no mechanism by which it can “balance hormones” at least not by a pathway that has anything to do with estrogens.

-In addition, I suspect the combination of therapeutic actions of clary sage, most notably, as an emmenagogue, is why women find Clary sage so effective.
+Now, back to what we said in the beginning, we know it works.
+And I suspect that the combination of therapeutic actions of clary sage, most notably, as an emmenagogue, is why women find clary sage so effective.
 That along with anti-spasmodic, anti-depressant and sedative therapeutic properties are a sure win for easing symptoms during ‘that’ time of the month or any time.
-It’s why we love our Clary sage.
-And although there are many oils that act as an emmenagogue, I find none that come near the fine balance of properties of our beloved Clary cage.
-And we know it works because women have experienced great responses to this wonderful oil.
+It’s why we love our clary sage.
+And although there are many oils that act as an emmenagogue, I find none that come near the fine balance of properties of our beloved clary cage. (see additional resources 5,6)

 There are several ways you can use Clary sage.
 We’ll cover a few applications to take under consideration.
 I’ll start with one of the most rewarding ways to use Clary sage when those cramps come; and that is a Sitz or “hip” bath.